Back to overview

 The two-week programme provides candidates with invaluable work experience, allowing them to develop an understanding of what work trainee solicitors are involved in.
 There are also excellent opportunities to work with partners, associates and trainees throughout the scheme.

-On the scheme candidates will experience predominantly live legal work and will work on a group project – we’ve even had vacation scheme students attend court before!
+On the scheme candidates will experience predominantly live legal work and will work on a solo presentation – it's also not uncommon for vacation scheme students to attend court!
 Those on the scheme will be under the supervision of a qualified member of staff throughout their two weeks.

 What key skills does your firm look for in candidates when they apply?